friendly-bits/geoip-shell/README.md

 This is a continuation of the [**geoblocker-bash**](https://github.com/blunderful-scripts/geoblocker-bash) project.
 To learn what's changed, check out [this announcement](https://github.com/blunderful-scripts/geoip-shell/discussions/1).

 Should work on every modern'ish desktop/server Linux distribution which has iptables, doesn't matter which hardware.
 Supports running on a router or on a host.
-Supports ipv4 and ipv6.

 Supports ipv4 and ipv6.